 Education ministry to roll out psychosocial sessions with students

-THE Ministry of Education, Youth and Information will be rolling out a series of psychosocial sessions with students in September to help them cope with their fears and anxieties that have been brought on by the coronavirus (COVID-19) pandemic.
+KINGSTON, Jamaica — The Ministry of Education, Youth and Information will be rolling out a series of psychosocial sessions with students in September, to help them cope with fears and anxieties that have been brought on by the coronavirus (COVID-19) pandemic.

-Speaking at a virtual back-to-school students' sensitisation session for primary, high and tertiary students, hosted by the ministry on Wednesday, Acting Chief Education Officer Dr Kasan Troupe indicated that the sessions will be conducted by trained professionals, such as guidance counsellors, social workers and health and family life educators via online, and home visits in extreme cases.
+Speaking at a virtual back-to-school students' sensitisation session for primary, high and tertiary students hosted by the ministry on August 26, acting chief education officer Dr Kasan Troupe, indicated that the sessions will be conducted by trained professionals, such as guidance counsellors, social workers and health and family life educators via online means, and home visits in extreme cases.

 She explained that the sessions are being held to provide students with a forum to express how they are feeling and to advise them on how to cope, utilise their time and how to adhere to the school protocols.